The "Enslavers"

 Mark Levin: "Now, ah, you're a professor of economics at the New School for Social Research.
 Is that correct?"

-Teresa Ghilauducci: "That's right."
+Teresa Ghilarducci: "That's right."

 Mark Levin: "And you have an idea with these 401(k) plans that has now received a lot of publicity.
 Ah, you have attended, ah, at least one hearing, ah, in the House.
 Ah, people are, ah, intrigued by your proposal.
 What is your proposal?"

-Teresa Ghilauducci: "Ah, well, I don't think people understand how bad 401(k) plans, um, treat, treat them--ah, with their high fees and, ah, really...."
+Teresa Ghilarducci: "Ah, well, I don't think people understand how bad 401(k) plans, um, treat, treat them--ah, with their high fees and, ah, really...."

 Mark Levin: "Now, now, I'm gonna slow you down.
 You can get a 401(k) plan with a mutual fund that has no fees."

-Teresa Ghilauducci: "Ah, yeah, that's what they tell you.
+Teresa Ghilarducci: "Ah, yeah, that's what they tell you.
 Ah, but all 401(k) plans have fees.
 How do you pay the salaries of the investment managers and the advertising?
 There are fees, but they're not, um, but they're not apparent...."

 Mark Levin: "So they're crooked.
 They're crooks.
 Can I say that?"

-Teresa Ghilauducci: "Pardon me."
+Teresa Ghilarducci: "Pardon me."

 Mark Levin: "So they're crooks."

-Teresa Ghilauducci: "They're, they're, um.
+Teresa Ghilarducci: "They're, they're, um.
 They've gotten away with, ah, um, they've gotten way with...."

 Mark Levin: "Say it, say it, say it!...."

-Teresa Ghilauducci: "...got away with it...."
+Teresa Ghilarducci: "...got away with it...."

 Mark Levin: "Are they crooks, Madam?
 Yes or no?"

-Teresa Ghilauducci: "...fees over time that can erode about thirty or forty percent of people's assets.
+Teresa Ghilarducci: "...fees over time that can erode about thirty or forty percent of people's assets.
 Ah, it's also a huge waste of money from the U.S. Treasury, because we give huge tax breaks, um, for these 401(k)s...."

 Mark Levin: "Now, now, we gotta, we gotta do this slowly or I'm gonna get confused.
 I'm not that bright.
 So may question is.
 We give two huge tax breaks to whom?"

-Teresa Ghilauducci: "Ah, well, to anybody who contributes to 401(k)...."
+Teresa Ghilarducci: "Ah, well, to anybody who contributes to 401(k)...."

 Mark Levin: "So the people?"